Rahmadax/ts-pantry-server/README.md

 When running locally, exporting of metrics to datadog is disabled by default.

-Export can be enabled by adding an api and application key to your local application properties:
+Export can be enabled by adding an api and application key to your local development application properties:

-`<project>/dispute-workflow/src/main/resources/application-local.yaml`
+`<project>/dispute-workflow/src/main/resources/application-dev.yaml`

 This file should not be committed to the vcs and is included in the git ignore file.